Magnum424/DataStructures/README.md

 # DataStructures
-Contents of the repository:'\n'
+Contents of the repository:
-1- A generic node ready to use on different structures.
+1. A generic node ready to use on different structures.
-2- A generic linked list with a simple custom iterator.
+2. A generic linked list with a simple custom iterator.